hipe/tmx/lib/skylab/brazen/doc/issues/050-the-API-narrative.md

 [#cb-046] "iambics" were quite formalized by then too, and used then as they are now as the lingua franca for API actions.

+in fact, we re-purposed descriptions from the now sunsetted [#hl-017] to here as supplemental [#079] the API API components narrative.

 ## #note-015 :[#051]